Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - There are **Inbound** and **Outbound** security rules that control traffic comming in and out of the network respectively

 - **Elements of a network Security Group**
-    - Priority about which rule should run first - The lower the number the higher the priority
+    - Priority about which rule should run first - The lower the number the higher the priority (The minimum priority nuber is 100) - Note that if the request matches the priority rule, no further rules will be evaluated
     - Port e-g `80`
     - Protocol - RCP or UDP
     - Source and Destination (e-g source can be a public computer's ip and the destination can be the company's network)

     `circle back to find when a new VM is created and why it cannot be connected until RDP is enabled and what does RDP do`

+- For a virtual network, two layers of network security / firewalls can be applied.
+The first NSG maybe applied at the level of the virtual network - this is the first pass.
+The second one is at the level of of subnet.
+The traffic must be allowed at the first NSG at the network level before it can reach the second network at the subnet level.
+Likwise request maybe allowed at the VNet level NSG but deined by the rules set at the subnet level

 - You can view the network security access rules by logging into the VM via RDP and then from the dashboard clicking Add roles and features
 - Then select webserver roles